SaifNOUMA/OAS/datagen/README.md

 # Data Generation

 This folder contains a simple program to generate random data.
-It stores locally, and we consider it as out audit logs dataset.
+It stores locally, and we consider it as our audit logs dataset.

 ## Usage